Updated: Aug 15

 There are presently 114 long-term care beds.
 It has a Residents' Council.
 Each of its wards has a doctor, and there are respiratory therapists present Monday to Friday.
 It also has a unionized work force.

-In 2018-2019, Pearson offered 5.49 total direct care hours (hours of care per resident per day): the largest amount of care hours of all the publicly funded long-term care facilities in BC.
+In 2018-2019, George Pearson Centre offered 5.49 total direct care hours (hours of care per resident per day): the largest amount of care hours of all the publicly funded long-term care facilities in BC.
 Its operating budget in 2014 was a whopping $14 million, indicating no shortage of funds.

 On paper, it all sounds pretty good for the residents.
 But what happens at Pearson goes much deeper and darker, and must be traced back to the past.